brenton-leighton/ros_docker/README.md

 ## Basic usage

-- Run a script in the bin folder to start a shell in the container:
+- Run a script in the bin directory to start a shell in the container:
 ```bash
 ./ros_humble_base
 ```